Think about this for a moment

 It would be best to set up the savings account jointly with a trusted family member, to ensure they can access your savings after your death.

 Your funeral cost can be paid from your estate, and most banks or building societies will usually release the funds if they are given a copy of the death certificate and itemized billing compiled by the funeral director.
-The estate’s executor will cover the funeral costs2 on the invoice, or a friend or family member will be able to pay for the funeral and claim the money back from the estate.
+The estate’s executor will cover the funeral costs on the invoice, or a friend or family member will be able to pay for the funeral and claim the money back from the estate.

-Funerals can be an expensive responsibility to leave your family.
+We are all aware of the rising cost of funerals and it can be an expensive responsibility to leave your family.
 However, there are ways to ensure your loved ones will be left with the funds they need after your death.